Sly1024/v3grid/README.md

 * Framework Independent -
 * I won't say 'lightweight', because each and every JS lib out there claims it's lightweight

-Features
----
-Sorry for the repetition here.

-- Virtual columns, rows - it only shows the cells that are visible (almost)
-- Virtual Data - you give it a getData(row, col) function and it renders your data
-- Custom ItemRenderers -

-The Structure
----

-How does it work?
----

-Dependencies
----